MichaelCurrin/auto-commit-msg/README.md

 Based on the action and the file (directory, name and extension), a _semantic commit_ prefix will be derived from one of:

 - `feat` - for new file
-- `chore` - for config files and delete/rename actions
+- `chore` - for config files and delete/rename the actions
 - `build` - for package files and Makefile / Rakefile
 - `ci` - GH Actions, CircleCI, BuildKite